 Personal: if you have seen something that concerns you in your community, or feel you just need to discuss your concerns you can call NSPCC on 0808 800 5000

 Solent NHS Safeguarding Team is exclusively a support service for Solent NHS staff; we are unable to advise anyone outside of Solent NHS Trust.
-If you are a member of the public or a representative of an external organisation please contact the relevant Local Authority as above.
+If you are a member of the public or a representative of an external organisation, please contact the relevant Local Authority listed below in useful contacts.

 The Contexts in which Abuse might take place:

 Abuse and crimes against adults may occur in different contexts.
 Below are a few examples.
 Actual or suspected abuse of persons at risk in any of the contexts below should be reported and will trigger a safeguarding response.

 - Institutional abuse: occurs when the routines, systems and regimes of an institution result in poor or inadequate standards of care/practice which affects the whole setting and denies, restricts or curtails the dignity, privacy, choice, independence or fulfilment of adults at risk.

 - Hate crime: is defined as any crime that is perceived by the victim, or any other person, to be racist, homophobic, transphobic or due to a person’s religion, belief, gender identity or disability.